 Reader Mary C. wanted to convert Erin’s ($5 Dinners) Almond Pecan Pie to a crustless Almond Pecan Pie the other day and asked for help.
 (We had a discussion in comments on my Crustless Pumpkin Pie recipe post.)
 In my research for Mary, I came across this Crustless Pecan Pie recipe at Cassandra’s blog, Delightfully Gluten Free.
 It didn’t call for any flour at all!
 Even though I hadn’t made pecan pie in years, I immediately added the recipe to my baking plans for Thanksgiving.
 (I adore pecans, but usually just snack on a few throughout the week.)
 This pie came out perfectly, so I thought you might enjoy adding this crustless version to your crustless pie repertoire.

 Admittedly, this recipe does have a lot of sugar in the form of granulated sugar and the corn syrup.
 Frankly, I was surprised I even had corn syrup in the pantry, because I don’t remember the last time I used it.
-I used the last of the corn syrup in this recipe and since then I’ve made many different versions of this pie, with different sweeteners (even refined sugar free options) and alternatives to butter (options are noted in the recipe).
+I used the last of the corn syrup in this recipe and since then I’ve made many different versions of this pie, with different sweeteners (even refined sugar free options) and alternatives to butter.
+All these options are noted in the recipe.